-THEORY AND EXPERIMENTS ON THE COMPLIANCE CONTROL OF REDUNDANT MANIPULATORS

-H. Kazerooni, K. G. Bouklas, and J. Guo Mechanical Engineering Department University of Minnesota Minneapolis, Minnesota

-ABSTRACT

-This work presents a control methodology for compliant motion in redundant robot manipulators.
+H. Kazerooni K. G. Bouklas J. Guo Mechanical Engineering Department, University of Minnesota, Minneapolis, MN 55455 Theory and Experiments on the Compliance Control of Redundant Robot Manipulators This work presents a control methodology for compliant motion in redundant robot manipulators.
 This control approach takes advantage of the redundancy in the robot's degrees of freedom: while a maximum six degrees of freedom of the robot control the robot's endpoint position, the remaining degrees of freedom impose an appropriate force on the environment.
 To verify the applicability of this control method, an active end-effector is mounted on an industrial robot to generate redundancy in the degrees of freedom.
 A set of experiments are described to demonstrate the use of this control method in constrained maneuvers.
 The stability of the robot and the environment is analyzed.

-1. INTRODUCTION

-Robotic manipulations fall into two categories: unconstrained and constrained maneuvers [3.4].
+1 Introduction Robotic manipulations fall into two categories: unconstrained and constrained maneuvers [1, 2, 3, 4].
 In unconstrained maneuvers, the robot moves freely in its workspace without contacting the environment.
 In constrained maneuvers, such as robotic deburring [7], the robot moves in its workspace in such a way that the environment continuously exerts a dynamic or kinematic constraint on the robot motion.
 If a position controller is used in constrained maneuvers, the robot-environment interaction forces are treated as disturbances and the controller rejects them, thus causing more interaction forces.
-The consequences of this type of interaction are saturation, instability and physical failure.
+The consequences of this type of interaction are saturation, instability, and physical failure.
 Therefore the interaction forces in constrained maneuvers must be accommodated rather than resisted.
-Various methodologies for development of compliant motion exist where the measurement and feedback of the contact force is of paramount importance [9-14].
-Reference 14 gives a thorough review and comparison of these methodologies.
+Various methodologies for development of compliant motion exist where the measurement and feedback of the contact force is of paramount importance [9-15].
+Reference [14] gives a thorough review and comparison of these methodologies.
 The manipulator is assumed to have two mechanical parts: the primary manipulator and the secondary manipulator.
 The primary manipulator is used solely as a positioning system.
-The secondary manipulator, mounted on the endpoint of the primary manipulator, imposes a desired force on the environment (Figure 1).
+The secondary manipulator, 1 mounted on the endpoint of the primary manipulator, imposes a desired force onto the environment (Fig. 1).
 Even though the secondary manipulator holds the tool, it is not meant to be used for maneuvering objects.
 In fact, the goal is to use the secondary manipulator at a particular and fixed configuration relative to the last link of the primary manipulator.
-Figure 2 shows several configurations of the primary robot where the secondary manipulator has a fixed orientation.
-If the joints of the secondary manipulator are mechanically locked, the secondary manipulator can be considered to be a rigid body connected to the last link of the primary manipulator.
+Figure 1 shows several configurations of the primary robot where the secondary manipulator has a fixed orientation.
+If the joints of the secondary manipulator are mechanically 1The secondary manipulator must be small in comparison with the primary manipulator.
+This is of practical importance to minimize the primary manipulator's pay load. locked, the secondary manipulator can be considered to be a rigid body connected to the last link of the primary manipulator.
 If a regulator controller is placed on each joint of the secondary manipulator, the compliance of the secondary manipulator can be governed by adjusting the loop gains on the servo motors.
 If the loop gains on the servo motors are small, the system exhibits compliancy in response to forces imposed at its endpoint.
 If the loop gains are large, the secondary manipulator is very stiff electronically.

-This paper describes a stable control method for development of compliant motion on the secondary manipulator.
+This paper describes a stable control method for development of compliant motion on the seconday manipulator.
 Sections 2 and 3 describe the unstructured dynamic model of the system.
 Sections 4 and 5 are dedicated to the control and stability criterion.
 Section 6 proves the integrity of the control approach via a set of experiments.

-Figure 1: Various configurations of the primary manipulator where the secondary manipulator has a fixed orientation relative to its base
+2 Unstructured Modeling of the Secondary Manipulator The primary manipulator is assumed to have a trajectory controller for positioning its endpoint (i.e., the base of the

-2. UNSTRUCTURED MODELING OF THE SECONDARY MANIPULATOR